All the HTML and PDF content here is licensed under a Creative Commons

 is no longer an acronym: the letters "ACT" no longer stand for anything.

-Starting in October, calculators are allowed for use by students on the
+Starting in October, calculators are allowed for use by students on the math section of the ACT test.
+1997 The

 College Board, in an attempt to clear up confusion about the naming of the